Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Experiments

-With the setup above, Table \hyperref[Table 2]{2} shows ablation results (FedKACE as FKC, Centralized as CTR), while Appendix \hyperref[Appendix B.2]{B.2} shows accuracy trends of all variants across all $T=100$ FL rounds.
-Additionally, Table \hyperref[Table 3]{3} reports the average kernel condition numbers of the buffer for AS5, AS6, and FedKACE over the last 75 FL rounds.
-The tables and Appendix \hyperref[Appendix B.2]{B.2} reveal that: AS1 achieves marginal improvement in $O=0$ but suffers significant degradation in $O=5$ due to premature switching before model stabilization.
-AS2 and AS3 underperform by only using global or local models for inference, forfeiting adaptive model selection benefits.
-AS4's fixed replay loss weight (i.e., $\lambda_k^{t,j}=1$) cannot accommodate dynamically evolving knowledge across FL rounds.
-AS5 removes the CDV mechanism and only uses IDV-weighted sampling, slightly reducing the buffer's kernel condition number but failing to identify decision boundary-critical samples, consequently compromising performance.
-AS6 replaces the two-stage screening process with category-balanced random sampling, yielding the highest kernel condition number and poor accuracy due to inefficient buffer management.
-Finally, AS7 maintains adaptive inference switching but employs fixed replay weights with category-balanced random sampling, while LKC abandons federated aggregation; both underperform, demonstrating the necessity of FedKACE's component integration.
-These ablation studies validate FedKACE's components and their synergistic effects.
+\hyperref[Table 2]{Table 2} shows ablation results (FedKACE as FKC, Centralized as CTR), while \hyperref[Figure 3]{Figure 3} illustrates accuracy trends of all variants, and \hyperref[Table 3]{Table 3} reports the average buffer kernel condition numbers for AS5, AS6, and FedKACE over the last 75 FL rounds.
+AS1 achieves marginal improvement in $O=0$ but suffers significant degradation in $O=5$ due to premature switching before model stabilization.
+AS2 and AS3 underperform by only using global or local models for inference, respectively, forfeiting adaptive model selection benefits.
+AS4, which fixes $\lambda_k^{t,j} = 1$, cannot accommodate dynamically evolving knowledge and degrades performance.
+AS5 computes $\lambda_k^{t,j}$ using full model gradients, yielding minimal gains while increasing gradient FLOPs per sample from 12.8K to 35.68M ($\sim 2780 \times$ on CIFAR) and 51.2K to 1823.57M ($\sim 35600 \times$ on ImageNet).
+AS6 only uses IDV-weighted sampling, slightly reducing buffer kernel condition number but failing to identify decision boundary-critical samples, consequently compromising performance.
+AS7 uses class-balanced random sampling, yielding the highest kernel condition number and poor accuracy due to inefficient buffer management.
+Finally, AS8 and LKC both underperform, demonstrating the necessity of integrating the components of FedKACE.